dtntacoma/dtntacoma/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join an organization as an Entry level Cybersecurity Analyst, eventually joining a Security Operations Center (SOC) as a Tier 1 Analyst while continuing to learn.

 ## Skills